 Catalogue of criteria

-For the organisational model of community-based tourism, a new catalogue of criteria has been developed in partnership with local partners and the communities.
+For the organisational model of community tourism, a new catalogue of criteria was developed in exchange with local partners and the communities.
 In particular, it was revised and adapted with regard to regional differences and country-specific features.
-The catalogue of criteria can be used beyond the end of the project and thus enables the certification of community-based tourism initiatives in the future.
+The catalogue of criteria can thus be used beyond the end of the project and will enable the certification of community tourism initiatives in Latin America in the future.

 The TourCert system for community-based tourism has successfully passed the first practical test in the pilot communities in Ecuador.
-The project partners are therefore already planning to extend their commitment to other Latin American countries and an Andean network was established.
+For this reason, the commitment was also transferred to other Latin American countries and an Andean network was established.

-The network with partner organisations, associations and local political institutions is having an impact.
+The cross-border network with partner organisations, associations and local political institutions is having an impact.
 The Turismo Comunitario projects are highly accepted and of great interest to the local population.
-There are already inquiries from other interested communities who would also like to join the process.
+There are already enquiries from other interested communities who would like to get involved in the process.

 Become part of the initiative!